 \paragraph{Sequential Continual Learning Performance.} In the main setting with task prototypes and feature-level replay, inference-time routing is performed exclusively by the learned latent selector.
-As shown in Table~\ref{tab:core_cl}, CARL-XRay maintains strong diagnostic performance with minimal forgetting under sequential updates.
-After learning Task~1 (MIMIC-CXR), the model achieves an AUROC of $0.752 \pm 0.003$.
-Following the addition of Task~2 (CheXpert), the model maintains strong performance on the previously learned task, achieving an AUROC of $0.740 \pm 0.004$ on Task~1, while reaching $0.748 \pm 0.003$ on Task~2.
-The resulting forgetting on Task~1 is limited to 0.012, indicating effective retention under sequential updates.
-The combined adapters and selector introduce only 2.3~MB of additional parameters (0.08\% of the backbone), corresponding to approximately $1250\times$ fewer trainable parameters than full backbone fine-tuning.
+As shown in Figure~\ref{fig:figure2} and Table~\ref{tab:core_cl}, CARL-CXR maintains strong diagnostic performance with minimal forgetting under sequential updates.
+After learning Task~1, the model achieves a macro-averaged AUROC of 0.752.
+Following the addition of Task 2, it retains an AUROC of 0.740 on Task 1 while reaching 0.748 on Task~2, corresponding to a forgetting of only 0.012.
+The combined adapters and selector introduce only 2.3~MB of additional parameters (0.08\% of the backbone), approximately $1250\times$ fewer trainable parameters than full backbone fine-tuning.